The "Super" Glow - With Skin Acids•

 Fight Acne, Dark Spots, and Wrinkles

-For instance, alpha hydroxy acids or AHAs are better for those with dry, thickened, rough, or sun-damaged skin.
-Beta hydroxy acids or BHAs are lipid-soluble and work to penetrate (exfoliate within) the lining of pores, making them a great choice for those with blemishes, blackheads, and oily skin.
-One fascinating property of BHAs is that they allow for deeper penetration within the pore and can be less irritating than AHAs, thus making them multifunctional and the primary choice for those with sensitive skin.
-Further, both AHAs and BHAs when compared to skin scrubs are the cream of the crop and should never be substituted for pineapple enzymes, rice, beads, oat, or pumice-based scrubs.
+For instance, alpha hydroxy acids or AHAs are better for those with dry, thickened, or sun-damaged skin.
+Beta hydroxy acids or BHAs are fat-soluble and can exfoliate within the pore lining, making them a great choice for those with blemishes, blackheads, and oily skin.
+One fascinating property of BHAs is that they allow for deeper penetration within the pore and can be less irritating than AHAs, thus making them multi-functional and the primary choice for those with sensitive skin.
+Further, both AHAs and BHAs when compared to topical scrubs, are the cream of the crop and should never be substituted for pineapple enzymes, rice, beads, oat, or pumice-based scrubs.
 Thus leading me to clarify the different forms of AHAs and BHAs.

-Lactic, citric, malic, tartaric, and glycolic acids with glycolic acid being the most widely used and the most effective are forms of alpha hydroxy acids.
-Beta hydroxy acids on the other hand come in the form of salicylic acid, a derivative of aspirin and is usually found in products designed to fight acne, blemishes, and boost collagen.
-According to Skin Incand research conducted at St. Louis University School of Medicine, beta hydroxy acids performed significantly better in the improvement of acne compared to that of alpha hydroxy acids.
-However, AHAs may be well-suited for those with photodamaged and or wrinkled skin.
+Lactic, citric, malic, tartaric, and glycolic acids with glycolic and lactic acids being the most widely used and the most effective are forms of alpha hydroxy acids.
+Beta hydroxy acids, on the other hand, come in the form of salicylic acid, a derivative of aspirin and is usually found in products designed to fight acne, blemishes, and boost collagen.
+According to Skin Inc., and research conducted at St. Louis University School of Medicine, beta hydroxy acids performed significantly better in the improvement of acne compared to that of alpha hydroxy acids.
+However, An AHA, such as our 6% Smoother Skin Smoothing Gel may be well-suited for those with photodamaged and or wrinkled skin.

 |AHAs (alpha hydroxy acids)||BHAs (beta hydroxy acids)|